Prognosis

 Prognostic factors

-Negative prognostic features include older age, elevated white blood cell (WBC) count at presentation, failure to achieve a complete remission (CR), and adverse cytogenetic abnormalities.
+Negative prognostic features include older age, elevated white blood cell (WBC) count at presentation, failure to achieve a complete remission (CR), and adverse cytogenetic and molecular abnormalities.

 Younger patients with WBC less than 30 × 10⁹/L (30,000/microlitre) and who respond to treatment within 4 weeks have the best prognosis.[1][98][174][175][176][177]